-Yet this overlooked art studio is keeping dying art of taxidermy is alive and well.
+Yet, this overlooked art studio is keeping the dying art of taxidermy alive and well.

 Brooklyn Taxidermy holds an ethically sourced stance on taxidermy art, using mostly butcher remains and other ethical sources to create works.
 Many of the specimens are sold or rented to local bars, restaurants, film sets, or storefronts.
 But personal collectors often buy pieces or take taxidermy classes here too, including John Waters and Neil Patrick Harris.